-Pneumonia causes substantial morbidity in children worldwide. highest incidence pneumonia is in children under five vears old.
-American Luna (2012).
-Length Association hospitalization will increase prognosis of pneumonia is bad, Nacul et al., (2015).
-Effective nursing intervention provided to children with pneumonia improve prognosis and decrease length of hospital stay, Grant et al., (2012).The current study hypothesized that nurses who adhered to the nursing care protocol gain more knowledge and had better practice toward children pneumonia. with Also, hypothesized children that experienced less duration hospitalization after implementation of the nursing care protocol.
+Pneumonia causes substantial morbidity in children worldwide.
+The highest incidence of pneumonia is in children under five years old, American Lung Association (2012).
+Length of hospitalization will increase if prognosis of pneumonia is bad, Nacul et al., (2015).
+Effective nursing intervention provided to children with pneumonia will improve prognosis and decrease length of hospital stay, Grant et al.,